 What is Password Manager Program and What does it do?

-But as the further technology evolves, the threat to keep this passwords and account safe all the time becomes difficult.
-Also keeping strong password and remembering it on your own increases the chances of forgetting the passwords which may end up in the loss of your personal data.
+But as further technology evolves, the threat to keep these passwords and accounts safe all the time becomes difficult.
+Also keeping a strong password and remembering it on your own increases the chances of forgetting the passwords which may end up in the loss of your personal data.

-A Password Manager with a single master password can make the things both easy and highly secured for you.
-The best advantage of using Password Manager Program is their auto-fill feature.
-With this functionality, you won’t require to recall or fill anything on the sites you have save passwords for.
+A Password Manager with a single master password can make things both easy and highly secure for you.
+The best advantage of using the Password Manager Program is its auto-fill feature.
+With this functionality, you won’t require to recall or fill anything on the sites you have to save passwords for.

-These Password Manager programs are compatible to use on any of your gadgets and above all it can effortlesslytransfer passwords across different browsers and gadgets.
+These Password Manager programs are compatible to use on any of your gadgets and above all, they can effortlessly transfer passwords across different browsers and gadgets.

-Here is the list of three most effective Password Manager Programs on the internet:
+Here is the list of the three most effective Password Manager Programs on the internet:

 LastPass is one of the most widely used Password Managers available out there.
-It has generated so many positive feedbacks from its users and many of them have recommended it to other users as well.
+It has generated so much positive feedback from its users and many of them have recommended it to other users as well.

-There are two versions of LastPass available on the market: Free and Premium version.
+There are two versions of LastPass available on the market: The free and Premium versions.
 The paid version is available for a yearly subscription of $12 only which is $1 a month.

-You can effortlessly access your LastPass account with a single master password in order to manage all your important passwordslist which in fact makes the master password, an only source to access any of your web accounts.
+You can effortlessly access your LastPass account with a single master password in order to manage all your important passwords list which in fact makes the master password, and only source to access any of your web accounts.

-To enhance the security of the master password, LastPass also offers Duo Security,multi-factor verification with Toopher, Yubi Key, Transakt, and most importantly Google Authenticator.
-In short, even if your master password gets compromised, the hacker wouldn’t be able to access your LastPass account without anautomaticallycreated security key to access your password list.
+To enhance the security of the master password, LastPass also offers Duo Security,multi-factor verification with Toopher, Yubi Key, Transact, and most importantly Google Authenticator.
+In short, even if your master password gets compromised, the hacker wouldn’t be able to access your LastPass account without an automatically created security key to access your password list.

 Isn’t that awesome?

 Don’t worry at all.
-LastPass allows you to share your passwords with anyonesuch as secretary or developer in the most secured way.
+LastPass allows you to share your passwords with anyone such as a secretary or developer in the most secure way.
 All you need is to make sure that the people with whom you want to share your password vault must have LastPass installed on their device.

-Such password sharing feature is very safe because your associate would never be able to see or find out your password, hence they won’t be able to change it either.
-They can easilysign in and carryon the regular tasks assigned to them by you.
+Such a password sharing feature is very safe because your associate would never be able to see or find out your password, hence they won’t be able to change it either.
+They can easily sign-in and carry on the regular tasks assigned to them by you.

 The second Password Manager tool on our list is 1Password which is also one of the best Password Manager programs available online.
 It is also a cross-platform program and is compatible across all mobile platforms as well.
 Unlike LastPass, there is only a premium version available for 1Password, although there is an option of trying the program for 30 days without any charge.

 1Password is the costliest Password Manager program of the lot.
-It’s build on the license-model where you need to purchase a license for any gadget you wish to install this Password Manager program.
+It’s built on the license model where you need to purchase a license for any gadget you wish to install this Password Manager program.

-Many Apple users are fond of 1Password app because of its simple UI which is in fact get simpler for beginners who are using the app for the first time.
-These new users can easily understand the way the program works and adapt with 1Password app quickly.
+Many Apple users are fond of the 1Password app because of its simple UI which is in fact get simpler for beginners who are using the app for the first time.
+These new users can easily understand the way the program works and adapt to the 1Password app quickly.

-Although it is the most expensive Password Manager app on the list, there is one very important feature of biometric or multi-factor verification missing on 1Password app.
-As all of its competitor’s offer this feature as well as it is a highly requested feature, we assume that this feature will be added to 1Password app very soon in the future update.
+Although it is the most expensive Password Manager app on the list, there is one very important feature of biometric or multi-factor verification missing on the 1Password app.
+Since all of its competitors offer this feature as well as it is a highly requested feature, we assume that this feature will be added to the 1Password app very soon in the future update.

-Same as any other password management program online, 1Password also makes it completely simple to create strong passwords and submit it into the specific form fields whenever you’re registeringthe new account.
-Like other password management app, it also offers the feature of auto-fill when you need to login to a specific website in order to make the process easier, faster and safer.
+Same as any other password management program online, 1Password also makes it completely simple to create strong passwords and submit them into the specific form fields whenever you’re registering the new account.
+Like other password management app, it also offers the feature of auto-fill when you need to login to a specific website in order to make the process easier, faster, and safer.

-1Password doesn’t have their own cloud hosting for Password sharing and hence sharing passwords feature withco-workers, family and friends isn’t possible as we found on LastPass.
-In order to make this work, you have to create Dropbox folder and uploadthe shared vault on it.
-Next share the Dropbox folder with the ones you want to share your passwords with.
-Also remember that in order to access these passwords, they should install 1Password on to their gadgets.
+1Password doesn’t have its own cloud hosting for Password sharing and hence sharing passwords features with co-workers, family, and friends isn’t possible as we found on LastPass.
+In order to make this work, you have to create a Dropbox folder and upload the shared vault on it.
+Next, share the Dropbox folder with the ones you want to share your passwords with.
+Also remember that in order to access these passwords, they should install 1Password on their gadgets.

 Dashlane is available for free without some premium features only intended for paid subscribers.
-The paid plan of Dashlane is offeredat $29.99 which also comprises of unlimited devices and backups.
+The paid plan of Dashlane is offered at $29.99 which also comprises unlimited devices and backups.

-This Password Manager program is ideal to create tough passwords when you’re filling signup forms online as well as securely stores your strong passwords and auto fills it when you’re supposed to login.
+This Password Manager program is ideal to create tough passwords when you’re filling signup forms online as well as securely store your strong passwords and auto-fills them when you’re supposed to log in.

-Most importantly, Dashlane helps you with sharing passwords with your coworkers and friends in the most secured manner.
+Most importantly, Dashlane helps you with sharing passwords with your coworkers and friends in the most secure manner.

-If you’re looking for an easiest yet safe and cost effective solution for your password management needs, then LastPass comes out as the outright winner.
+If you’re looking for the easiest yet safe and cost-effective solution for your password management needs, then LastPass comes out as the outright winner.
 If you are running an internet business such as a WordPress blog, then you can surely benefit from the amazing safety features of LastPass which would help your blog remain safe and secure from various different malicious users out there.

-With LastPass, you are able to restrict the access to specific countries, set up two-way authentication system, and deactivate cloud sync if necessary.
-It’s free for as long as you want and could be used universally on any of your gadgets and offers best service across all those devices.
+With LastPass, you are able to restrict access to specific countries, set up a two-way authentication system, and deactivate cloud sync if necessary.
+It’s free for as long as you want and could be used universally on any of your gadgets and offers the best service across all those devices.

 We hope that this blog post would be helpful to many newbie bloggers out there in order to guide them and make them understand the importance of safely managing their passwords with some of the best Password Management apps online.
-For any individual having online profiles, passwords are very important security shield against hackers, and they should never at any cost compromise by using strong and unique passwords for all their profiles that includes email accounts, social media profiles, WordPress blog etc.
+For any individual having online profiles, passwords are a very important security shield against hackers, and they should never at any cost compromise by using strong and unique passwords for all their profiles that include email accounts, social media profiles, WordPress blogs, etc.

-For anyone running a WordPress blog, in addition to above there are many different things that could be done in order to safeguard their website from hackers worldwide.
-They can applytough passwords and also change passwords for their different users on the blog at the click of a button using different user-management plugins available on WordPress.
+For anyone running a WordPress blog, in addition to the above, there are many different things that could be done in order to safeguard their website from hackers worldwide.
+They can apply tough passwords and also change passwords for their different users on the blog at the click of a button using different user-management plugins available on WordPress.

 If you think we have missed any Password Manager app to share along with this list, then please do share it in the comments below.
-Also share your feedback or experience if you have used any of the above app to manage the passwords of your WordPress blog.
+Also, share your feedback or experience if you have used any of the above apps to manage the passwords of your WordPress blog.